Seek Returns logo

 UBER has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-SPOT vs. UBER: A comparison of their Payout Ratio against their respective Internet Content & Information and Software - Application industry benchmarks.
+SPOT vs. UBER: A comparison of their Dividend Payout Ratio (TTM) against their respective Entertainment and Ground Transportation industry benchmarks.

 Dividend at a Glance